 We entered in June 2018 and could not find anything online to say it was definitely safe.
 We searched high and low and only found old articles and a couple of reports of people being kidnapped.
 Every report started like ours; ‘security situations change all the time etc, do your research, we’re not responsible’ and so forth.

 Of course, this massively put us off.
-But, trying to remain undeterred we spoke to the Afghan embassy in Tajikistan and they reassured us it was safe.
+But, trying to remain undeterred, we spoke to the Afghanistan embassy in Tajikistan and they reassured us it was safe.
 Our hosts in Tajikistan agreed, and we got the phone number of a tourist agent living in Khorog who said it was fine too (details listed below).

 The best thing to do is to contact the numbers for Afghan guides we’ve listed further down this page as they live there, speak good English and know the actual situation on the ground.